mfthomps/RESimGhidraPlugins/README.md

 the file system root of the target binary, the host:port of your Simics host, and to set the ARM architecture if needed.
 See the RESim-UsersGuide.pdf for additional information on using the Ghidra plugin with RESim.

-## Ghidra Debugger hover plugins
+## Ghidra Debugger hover plugin
-The hover plugins included herein are largely separable from other plugs.
-They display register and address values when the mouse hovers over operands.
+The hover plugin included herein is largely separable from other plugs.
+It displays reference addresses and values when the mouse hovers over operands.
+Ghidra now includes a native hover function for displaying register values.

 ## Development
 If you are developing the plugin with Eclipse, you can test the plugin within the Ghidra repo environment